vitor-de-castro/vitor-de-castro/README.md

 - REST API, PostgreSQL, CRUD

 ## 🌱 Currently working on:
-- Adding features and upgrading the app **Networth**.
+- Adding features and upgrading the app **Networth** and **Underrated**.
-- Improving frontend skills with JavaScript, exploring React and Next.js.
+- Deepening frontend skills with JavaScript, React and Next.js.

 ## 📫 Contact